-- industry, market and economic conditions and any anticipated effects on Keyera; - Keyera's future financial position and operational performance and future financial contributions and margins from its business segments including, but not limited to, Keyera's expectation that its Marketing business will contribute on average, a "base realized margin" of between \$250 million and \$280 million annually and a 2022 contribution of between \$300 million and \$340 million: - estimated costs and benefits associated with reductions in operating and G&A expenses and optimization of gas plants, estimated maintenance and turnaround costs and estimated decommissioning expenses; - the expectation that demand for Keyera's liquid infrastructure service offerings will remain strong; - future dividends and taxes; - business strategy, anticipated growth and plans of management; - budgets, including future growth capital, operating and other expenditures and projected costs; - cost escalations, including inflationary pressures on operating costs, such as labour, materials, natural gas and other energy sources used in Keyera's operations and increased insurance deductibles or premiums; - estimated utilization rates and throughputs; - expected costs, in-service dates and schedules for KAPS and other capital projects (including projects under construction/development and proposed projects) and sources of funding for such projects; - anticipated timing for future revenue streams and optimization plans; - treatment of Keyera and its projects under existing and proposed governmental regulatory regimes: - the operation and effectiveness of risk management programs; - expected outcomes with respect to legal proceedings and potential insurance recoveries; - expectations regarding Keyera's ability to maintain its competitive position, raise capital and add to its assets through acquisitions or internal growth opportunities; - expectations as to the financial impact of Keyera's compliance with future environmental and carbon tax regulation; - the ongoing impact of the COVID-19 pandemic on Keyera and the economy generally; - plans, targets, and strategies with respect to reducing greenhouse gas emissions and anticipated reductions in emissions levels; and - Keyera's ESG, climate change and risk management initiatives and their implementation generally.
+- industry, market and economic conditions and any anticipated effects on Keyera; - Keyera's future financial position and operational performance and future financial contributions and margins from its business segments including, but not limited to, Keyera's expectation that between the years 2023 and 2025, its Marketing business will contribute on average, a "base realized margin" of between \$250 million and \$280 million annually and a 2022 contribution of between \$380 million and \$410 million; - estimated costs and benefits associated with reductions in operating and G&A expenses and optimization of gas plants, estimated maintenance and turnaround costs and estimated decommissioning expenses; - the expectation that demand for Keyera's liquid infrastructure service offerings will remain strong; - future dividends and taxes; - business strategy, anticipated growth and plans of management; - budgets, including future growth capital, operating and other expenditures and projected costs; - cost escalations, including inflationary pressures on operating costs, such as labour, materials, natural gas and other energy sources used in Keyera's operations and increased insurance deductibles or premiums; - estimated utilization rates and throughputs; - expected costs, in-service dates and schedules for KAPS and other capital projects (including projects under construction/development and proposed projects) and sources of funding for such projects; - anticipated timing for future revenue streams and optimization plans; - treatment of Keyera and its projects under existing and proposed governmental regulatory regimes: - the operation and effectiveness of risk management programs; - expected outcomes with respect to legal proceedings and potential insurance recoveries; - expectations regarding Keyera's ability to maintain its competitive position, raise capital and add to its assets through acquisitions or internal growth opportunities; - expectations as to the financial impact of Keyera's compliance with future environmental and carbon tax regulation; - the ongoing impact of the COVID-19 pandemic on Keyera and the economy generally; - plans, targets, and strategies with respect to reducing greenhouse gas emissions and anticipated reductions in emissions levels; and - Keyera's ESG, climate change and risk management initiatives and their implementation generally.

 All forward-looking information reflects Keyera's beliefs and assumptions based on information available at the time the applicable forward-looking information is made and in light of Keyera's current expectations with respect to such things as the outlook for general economic trends, industry trends, commodity prices, Keyera's access to the capital markets and the cost of raising capital, the integrity and reliability of Keyera's assets, the governmental, regulatory and legal environment, the COVID-19 pandemic and the duration and impact thereof, general compliance with Keyera's plans, strategies, programs, and goals across its reporting and monitoring systems among employees, stakeholders and service providers.
-Keyera's expectation as to the "base realized margin" to be contributed by its Marketing segment assumes: (i) AEF operates near capacity; (ii) butane feedstock costs are comparable to the 2018 contract year; (iii) there are no significant logistical or transportation curtailments; and (iv) producers deliver their volumes according to plan.
+Keyera's expectation as to the "base realized margin" to be contributed by its Marketing segment assumes: (i) a crude oil price of between US\$65 and US\$75 per barrel; (ii) butane feedstock costs comparable to the 10-year average; and (iii) AEF utilization near nameplate capacity.
 For all construction projects, estimated completion times and costs assume that construction proceeds as planned on schedule and on budget and that, where required, all regulatory approvals and other third-party approvals or consents are received on a timely basis.
 In some instances, this MD&A may also contain forward-looking information attributed to third parties.
 Forward-looking information does not guarantee future performance.
 Management believes that its assumptions and expectations reflected in the forward-looking information contained herein are reasonable based on the information available on the date such information is provided and the process used to prepare the information.
 However, it cannot assure readers that these expectations will prove to be correct.